Festool vs Makita Track Saw: Comparison and Review

 If you want a smooth cutting operation, you must get a track saw with a reliable guide ridge.
 Fortunately, both track saw options are wide enough to deliver accurate cuts.

-However, if you measure the units as we did, you’ll discover that the Makita track saw is .3mm smaller than Festool’s guide ridge.
+However, if you measure the units as I did, you’ll discover that the Makita track saw is .3mm smaller than Festool’s guide ridge.

 Splinter Guard Strip